Salons during COVID-19: 9 creative yet simple reopening ideas from gyms, restaurants & stores you need to try out!

 We’re in this together and we will need to look for a silver lining to adapt to this change that seems to last forever.

-We all have gone through this together and we need to find hope, happiness, and humour if we want to get back to our regular selves again.
-Be more empathetic and know that an optimistic view to this situation can really work out for your salon!
+We all have gone through this together and we need to find hope, happiness, and humor if we want to get back to our regular selves again.
+Be more empathetic and know that an optimistic view of this situation can really work out for your salon!

 With businesses coming up with different ways to normalise their operations, it’s a great time for you to use these different innovative ways to help your salon business grow.
 Think out of the box.